 - (4) Implement our strategic and financial planning cycle for development, review and monitoring of:

 - NPMP;

-- Local Plan:
+- Local Plan;

-- Corporate Strategy;
+- Corporate Strategy:

 - Medium Term Financial Plan;

-- Performance and Business Plan;
+- Performance and Business Plan:

-- Service Plans. - (5) Engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered through: - NPMP partnership; - Planning policy consultation; - Landscape scale partnerships; - Operational partnerships; - Regular communication with bodies representative of the different 'voices' inside and outside of the National Park. - (6) Ensure our risk management policy, strategy and processes cover risk management for partnerships. - (7) Make sure that our Procurement Strategy and Contract Procedure Rules are robust but provide additional flexibility when needed. - (8) Implement a performance management system with: - identified measures of success/indicators and targets which cascade into service plans and individual objectives; - quarterly monitoring moving to half yearly monitoring and annual repointing of performance; - identified leads for data owners and data collectors with appropriate checks on quality of information. - (9) Support achievement of our Medium Term Financial Plan for revenue and capital expenditure with annual financial planning processes culminating in an Annual Budget being recommended to the Authority in March.
+- Service Plans.

+- (5) Engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered through:

+- NPMP partnership;

+- Planning policy consultation;

+- Landscape scale partnerships; - Operational partnerships; - Regular communication with bodies representative of the different 'voices' inside and outside of the National Park. - (6) Ensure our risk management policy, strategy and processes cover risk management for partnerships. - (7) Make sure that our Procurement Strategy and Contract Procedure Rules are robust but provide additional flexibility when needed. - (8) Implement a performance management system with: - identified measures of success/indicators and targets which cascade into service plans and individual objectives; - quarterly monitoring moving to half yearly monitoring and annual repointing of performance; - identified leads for data owners and data collectors with appropriate checks on quality of information. - (9) Support achievement of our Medium Term Financial Plan for revenue and capital expenditure with annual financial planning processes culminating in an Annual Budget being recommended to the Authority by March.

-- Service Plans to include plans and timescales for reviewing key plans and policies; - A work programme is maintained and published for meetings of the Authority and its Committees; - Internal Communications Plan; - Media protocol; - Evidence base for National Park Management Plan, Strategies, Local Plan; - Residents and Service User Surveys; - Constituent Council and Parish Council liaison meetings; - National Park Management Plan focus and targets agreed with partners and stakeholders.
-Progress monitored by Advisory Group with an independent chair; - Partnership Policy and Protocols; - Risk Management Policy and Strategy with Corporate Risk Register and Service level Risk Registers - Procurement Strategy and Contract Procedure Rules; - Performance Management Framework including monitoring and reporting on performance quarterly and year end; - NPMP, Local Plan, Corporate, National Park Family and service indicators; - Annual Performance and Business Plan; - Grant Memorandum and Vision Statement agreed with Defra (Department for Environment, Food and Rural Affairs); - Medium Term (3-4 years) Strategic and Financial Planning Strategy; - Corporate Strategy; - Defra 8 Point Plan for National Parks.
+- Service Plans to include plans and timescales for reviewing key plans and policies; - A work programme is maintained and published for meetings of the Authority and its Committees; - Internal Communications Plan: - Media protocol; - Evidence base for National Park Management Plan, Strategies, Local Plan; - Residents and Service User Surveys; - Constituent Council and Parish Council liaison meetings; - National Park Management Plan 2018-23 focus and targets agreed with partners and stakeholders.
+Progress monitored by Advisory Group with an independent chair; - New National Park Management Plan 2023-28 agreed by the Authority on 2nd December 2022. - · Partnership Policy and Protocols; - Risk Management Policy and Strategy with Corporate Risk Register and Service level Risk Registers - Procurement Strategy and Contract Procedure Rules; - Performance Management Framework including monitoring and reporting on performance quarterly and year end; - NPMP, Local Plan, Corporate, National Park Family and service indicators; - Annual Performance and Business Plan; - Grant Memorandum and Vision Statement agreed with Defra (Department for Environment, Food and Rural Affairs); - Medium Term (3-4 years) Strategic and Financial Planning Strategy; - Corporate Strategy; - Defra 8 Point Plan for National Parks.